 A manufacturer of biologics must spend many years studying a new biologic medicine before it can be approved for sale in Canada.
 The company then holds a patent on the medicine that prevents other companies from selling that product.
 This allows the originator manufacturer to earn back the money it spent on bringing the product to market.
 When the patent of an originator expires, other manufacturers are allowed to make a biosimilar version of the medicine.
-Manufacturers that make biosimilars of other originator medicines do not have the same costs to bring the product to market and can therefore offer it at a lower price.14
+Originator biologics have already set the foundation of research and development for biosimilars, which means biosimilars are more cost-effective to produce and can be offered at a lower price.14